dotnet/csharplang/proposals/ranges.md

 #### System.Range

-C# has no syntactical way to access "ranges" or "slices" of collections.
+C# has no syntactic way to access "ranges" or "slices" of collections.
 Usually users are forced to implement complex structures to filter/operate on slices of memory, or resort to LINQ methods like `list.Skip(5).Take(2)`.
 With the addition of `System.Span<T>` and other similar types, it becomes more important to have this kind of operation supported on a deeper level in the language/runtime, and have the interface unified.

 The language will introduce a new range operator `x..y`.
 It is a binary infix operator that accepts two expressions.
 Either operands can be omitted (examples below), and they have to be convertible to `System.Index`.
 It will be lowered to the appropriate `System.Range` factory method call.